-- The main line of this rationale is that the inclusion of all the security objectives of the BSI-CC-PP-0084-2014 protection profile, together with those in AUG, and those introduced in this ST, guarantees that all the security environment aspects identified in Section 3 are addressed by the security objectives stated in this chapter. - 113 Thus, it is necessary to show that: - security environment aspects from AUG and from this ST, are addressed by security objectives stated in this chapter, - security objectives from AUG and from this ST, are suitable (i.e. they address security environment aspects), - security objectives from AUG and from this ST, are consistent with the other security objectives stated in this chapter (i.e. no contradictions). - The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)". - 115 The augmentation made in this ST introduces the following security environment aspects: - organisational security policy "Controlled loading of the Security IC Embedded Software, (P.Controlled-ES-Loading)". - The justification of the additional policies, and additional threats, provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-CC-PP-0084-2014 for the assumptions, policy and threats defined there.
+- The main line of this rationale is that the inclusion of all the security objectives of the BSI-CC-PP-0084-2014 protection profile, together with those in AUG, and those introduced in this ST, guarantees that all the security environment aspects identified in Section 3 are addressed by the security objectives stated in this chapter. - 111 Thus, it is necessary to show that: - security environment aspects from AUG and from this ST, are addressed by security objectives stated in this chapter, - security objectives from AUG and from this ST, are suitable (i.e. they address security environment aspects), - security objectives from AUG and from this ST, are consistent with the other security objectives stated in this chapter (i.e. no contradictions). - The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)".

+- 113 The augmentation made in this ST introduces the following security environment aspects: - TOE threats "Application code confidentiality, (T.Confid-Applic-Code)", "Application data confidentiality, (T.Confid-Applic-Data)", "Application code integrity, (T.Integ-Applic-Code)", and "Application data integrity, (T.Integ-Applic-Data)". - organisational security policies "Controlled loading of the Security IC Embedded Software, (P.Controlled-ES-Loading)", and "Treatment of user data, (P.Resp-Appl)". - The justification of the additional policies, and additional threats provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-CC-PP-0084-2014 for the assumptions, policy and threats defined there.